 Here are descriptions of five women who broke the glass ceiling and gained a measure of success, if temporarily, in organized crime.
 Since we consider “organized crime” to be multi-layered, structural criminal organizations, smaller teams of bandits from the 1930s “Gangster Era” are not included.
 As a result, we did not consider such recognized female offenders as Bonnie Parker of the Barrow gang and Ma Barker of the Barker crew for this list.

 Any list of women in organized crime, at least in America, has to include Virginia Hill.
-With a larcenous streak and willingness to use sex to get what she wanted, she reached the highest heights of any woman in America’s national syndicate, then or since.
+She reached the highest heights of any woman in America’s national syndicate, then or since.
 From the 1930s to the late 1940s, her beguiling ways and steely nerves enticed, and inspired the confidence of, top-flight hardened mobsters such as Charles “Lucky” Luciano, Meyer Lansky, Frank Costello, Anthony Accardo, Jake Guzik, Murray Humphreys, Charles Fischetti, Jack Dragna, Joe Adonis, and, of course, Benjamin “Bugsy” Siegel.
 These men employed her as a money launderer, cash courier, Mexican heroin trafficker and informant on Mob activities.
-Some, or many of them – such as Adonis and her obsessive love, Siegel – she slept with, but others she did not.
-It didn’t seem to matter much to her – it was merely what had to happen at the moment.
 While on assignment in Mexico, she flashed her pricey furs, jewels and body to seduce wealthy and powerful men to seal heroin deals for the syndicate and secure the cash.

 Hill was born in 1916 into the first American generation to emerge from the 1920s, when women started their “liberation” from their late Victorian-era mothers’ harsh rubrics about dating and sexual mores.
-By 1933, at age seventeen, Virginia already knew how far her feminine wiles would take her.
-She’d been sexually active since age twelve, married at fourteen and single after dumping her husband soon after they moved from her native Alabama to Chicago.
-She worked as a “shimmy” dancer and possibly a prostitute.
-Her life changed in 1934, while a waitress – in a daring short skirt – in a restaurant frequented by men in the Outfit gang while their boss, Al Capone, did time in prison.
+By 1933, at age seventeen, Hill moved from her native Alabama to Chicago.
+She worked as a “shimmy” dancer and possibly a prostitute during the Chicago World’s Fair.
+Her life changed in 1934, while waitressing in a restaurant frequented by men in the Outfit gang while their boss, Al Capone, did time in prison.
 One was Joe Epstein, a crafty bookmaker.
-He convinced Virginia to quit and be his shill by placing large cash bets at a racetrack for a ten percent commission, and using her looks to sucker men into stupid bets.
+He convinced Hill to be his shill by placing large cash bets at a racetrack for a ten percent commission, and use her looks to sucker men into stupid bets.
 Virginia made them both quite a sum.
 Turned out, even as a teen, she had a personality ripe for racketeering.
 The infatuated Epstein sent her cash, which he withdrew from a safe deposit box, for almost the rest of her life.

-Hill’s romance with Siegel (they met in New York in about 1937) was co-dependent, rocky and violent, likely followed by make-up sex, then rinse and repeat.
+Hill’s romance with Siegel (they met in New York in about 1937) was co-dependent, rocky and violent.
 It got more serious in the early 1940s, and by 1945, she joined him in dusty Las Vegas, where he had schemed himself in as Mob-backed developer of the planned Flamingo Hotel.
 Because of Siegel’s belligerent demands for expensive materials and elaborate construction, he blew through about $6 million invested by the syndicate.
 His angry hoodlum partners heard rumors that Siegel used Hill to stash away perhaps $2 million in a Swiss bank.

 Her infamy in the news came to the attention of the Internal Revenue Service, which pursued her for non-payment of taxes starting the late 1940s.
 In 1950, she met and married an Austrian skiing champion and had a son with him.
 The following year, the U.S. Senate’s Kefauver Committee compelled her to testify for its investigation into national organized crime.
 In a hearing room in New York, her evasive, obnoxious and entertaining testimony about Siegel and the syndicate on live television made her a household name.